Data Table

 <img src="/files/2kCafVPPfKBWadHMV270" alt="" data-size="original">

-6. **Copy/Paste**: Duplicate and transfer settings within the Data Table component to another Data Table on your screen flow.
+6. **Copy/Paste**: Duplicate settings to another Data Table on your screen flow.

-10. **Fields selection**: Choose and drag fields onto the canvas, optimizing use with Variable or Query Data Source settings.
+10. **Fields selection**: Choose and drag fields onto the canvas.

 </details>